mattermost/docs/source/help/settings/team-settings.md

 #### Team Description

-Your **Team Description** is displayed on the Team Selection page and in the tooltip when hovering over the team name in the team sidebar.
+Your **Team Description** is displayed when viewing the list of teams available to join and in the tooltip when hovering over the team name in the team sidebar.

 You can enter a description up to 50 characters in length.